Sales returns and allowances journal

 2. Credit memo number: All credit memos are serially numbered.
 This column is used to record the number of related credit memo.

 5. Accounts receivable-Cr: The amount by which a customer’s account is credited is entered in this column.
-This amount includes actual price of goods plus any sales tax collected on behalf of tax agency.
-The individual amounts in this column are immediately (or on daily basis) posted to the relevant accounts in receivable subsidiary ledger.
-At the end of some appropriate period (usually one month), the total of this column is credited to accounts receivable account in the ledger.
+This amount includes the actual price of goods plus any sales tax collected on behalf of the tax agency.
+The individual amounts in this column are immediately (or on a daily basis) posted to the relevant accounts in the receivable subsidiary ledger.
+At the end of some appropriate period (usually one month), the total of this column is credited to the accounts receivable account in the ledger.

 7. Sales returns and allowances-Dr: In this column, the sales price of goods returned (excluding sales tax) or allowance allowed to customers is written.
 The sales returns and allowances account in the general ledger is debited by the total of this column at the end of some appropriate period (usually one month).

 8. Inventory-Dr/ cost of goods sold-Cr: When a customer returns goods, inventory increases and cost of goods sold decreases.
 The cost of inventory returned by a customer is written in this column.
-At the end of the period, inventory account is debited and cost of goods sold account is credited by the total of this column.
+At the end of the period, the inventory account is debited, and the cost of goods sold account is credited by the total of this column.

 The following example summarizes the whole explanation given above.